 This doesn’t mean that if you put in an hour’s worth of effort you’ll master anything though.
 It means that you have to put in consistent effort over time.
 In short, you have to commit yourself to the process and the incremental growth that comes as a result.

 Also understand this: It’s entirely possible to have an incremental learning approach when it comes to math and then be all entity when it comes to writing.
-Learning approaches are situational.
+Learning approaches are situational, and they are dictated by our core beliefs about our potential.

 Applying the Theory of Learning Approaches to BJJ

-Have you ever heard someone say that they will never be good at triangles because of their short legs?
+Have you ever heard someone say that they will never be good at triangles because they have short legs?
 That’s a clear example of entity thinking.
-In that instance, a, individual is taking something that cannot be changed about themselves and using that as the primary determinant for what they can or cannot do.
+In that instance, an individual is taking something that cannot be changed about themselves and using that as the primary determinant for what they can or cannot do.

 I have a personal example as well.
 During my early years of training, I avoided some techniques that either required or were improved by full flexion of the knee.
 My knees were really bad, and I couldn’t sit on my heels comfortably.

 What I realized is that I could do two things to improve that situation.
-The first is to alter the techniques to work for me, and the second is to work on addressing the physical limitation.
+The first is to alter the techniques so that they worked for me, and the second is to work on addressing the physical limitation.
 Now I’m really close to full flexion because I’m figuring out the muscle imbalances and addressing them.